On hidden cofounders

 As we close out our first institutional fundraise, I’m reflecting on what’s gotten me here in 1 piece.

-• (and rebrew, and rebrew, and rebrew until it runs clear like water.
+(and rebrew, and rebrew, and rebrew until it runs clear like water.
 Then I know it’s dinnertime.)

 From his recent birthday trip to Oregon

-• As founder + VC
+As founder + VC

-• No industry overlap — but this gave me a unique empathy for the other side of the table.
+No industry overlap — but this gave me a unique empathy for the other side of the table.

-• The pressure to find opportunities that will return your fund, the need to maximize optionality.
+The pressure to find opportunities that will return your fund, the need to maximize optionality.

-• As a time-tested pair
+As time-tested pair

-• I doubt this would have worked as well if we were only just getting to know each other.
+I doubt this would have worked as well if we were only just getting to know each other.

-• This journey can be so destabilizing that it’s nice to have a moat of familiarity to counter-balance.
+This journey can be so destabilizing that it’s nice to have a moat of familiarity to counter-balance.

-• By and large, my hidden cofounder is the harbor where I dock who knows more about me than even I do.
+By and large, my hidden cofounder is the harbor where I dock who knows more about me than even I do.

-• As willing lifestyle downgraders
+As willing lifestyle downgraders

-• I’ll start by saying we’re very lucky to be financially stable.
+I’ll start by saying we’re very fortunate.

-• I’m grateful to have someone who is willing to turn in, and stop looking out towards the Joneses.
+I’m grateful to have someone who is willing to turn in, and stop looking out towards the Joneses.

 The gratitude list